How Do I

 Generally, sales transactions take four to six weeks from the moment your contract and documents are received; the court hearing is what takes more time during this process.
 Keep in mind, the professionals will work diligently and adequately to obtain approval to purchase your payments as quickly as possible.

 There's no one set amount for selling structured settlement payments; each person receives a sum depending on many different factors.
-For example the amount of the settlement, the frequency of payments, the needs of the client and how fast they need to get their cash, the nature of the settlement, and the particular needs of the client.
+For example the amount of the initial settlement, the frequency of payments, the needs of the client and how fast they need to get their cash, the nature of the settlement, and the particular needs of the client.

 Each purchase is customized differently which means that rates might change from one customer to another, although it can be assured that the most affordable fees in the market are offered.